Transportation tax deal puts big hit on Chandler

 Proponents have characterized the measure as simply giving voters the opportunity to keep in place the half-cent tax first approved 1985.

-State lawmakers approved a new vote just last year, only to have it vetoed by then-Gov. Doug Duce, sending the measure back to a new Legislature that is more fiscally conservative.
+State lawmakers approved a new vote just last year, only to have it vetoed by then-Gov. Doug Ducey, sending the measure back to a new Legislature that is more fiscally conservative.

 Negotiations resulted in the bill that she signed but that includes some significant curbs on how the money could be used.